Hawker Tempest: Tempest Mk.V

 As in all mass-produced aircraft, there may have been some overlap of these features as new components became available.
 In mid-to-late 1944 other features were introduced to both the Typhoon and Tempest: A Rebecca transponder unit was fitted, with the associated aerial appearing under the portside centre section.
-A small, elongated oval static port appeared on the rear starboard fuselage, just above the red centre spot of the fuselage roundel.
+A small, elongated oval static port appeared on the rear starboard fuselage, just above the red centre spot of the RAF roundel.
 This was apparently used to measure the aircraft's altitude more accurately.

 Unusually, in spite of the Tempest V being the RAF's best low- to medium-altitude fighter, it was not equipped with the new Mk.IIC gyroscopic gunsight (as fitted in RAF Spitfires and Mustangs from mid-1944), which would have considerably improved the chances of shooting down opposing aircraft.
 Tempest pilots continued to use either the Type I Mk.III reflector gunsight, which projected the sighting graticule directly onto the windscreen, or the Mk.IIL until just after the Second World War, when the gyro gunsight was introduced in Tempest IIs.

 Two Tempest Vs, EJ518 and NV768, were fitted with Napier Sabre Vs and experimented with several different Napier-made annular radiators, with which they resembled Tempest IIs.
 This configuration proved to generate less drag than the standard "chin" radiator, contributing to an improvement in the maximum speed of some 11 to 14 mph.
 NV768 was later fitted with a ducted spinner, similar to that fitted to the Fw 190 V1.

+47 mm anti tank gun trials

-Another experimental Tempest V was SN354, which was fitted with two experimental underwing Vickers 47 mm Class P anti-tank guns at the end of the war.
-These guns were part of a project to develop a 47 mm airborne anti-tank gun, of which several company designs existed.
-The Vickers design was called PV, for Class P, Vickers.
-The PV guns were housed in long slim streamlined gun pods carried on the bombracks and had 38 rounds each.
+Tempest V SN354 was fitted with two experimental underwing Class P 47 mm guns (built by Vickers) just after the war.
+These guns were part of a project started in mid-1942 to develop a more powerful airborne anti-tank gun than the Vickers 40 mm Class S gun which had been used on the Hurricane IID.
+The Vickers guns were housed in long slim streamlined gun pods carried on the bomb racks and had 38 rounds each.
 Surviving photographs suggests that the 20 mm wing guns were removed for this installation.
 Testing of the guns revealed that the weapon had potential, but no production was undertaken.